halcy/Mastodon.py/docs/index.rst

-        'following': # Boolean denoting whether the logged-in user follows the specified user 'followed_by': # Boolean denoting whether the specified user follows the logged-in user 'blocking': # Boolean denoting whether the logged-in user has blocked the specified user 'muting': # Boolean denoting whether the logged-in user has muted the specified user 'muting_notifications': # Boolean denoting wheter the logged-in user has muted notifications
+        'following': # Boolean denoting whether the logged-in user follows the specified user 'followed_by': # Boolean denoting whether the specified user follows the logged-in user 'blocking': # Boolean denoting whether the logged-in user has blocked the specified user 'blocked_by': # Boolean denoting whether the logged-in user has been blocked by the specified user, if information is available
+        'muting': # Boolean denoting whether the logged-in user has muted the specified user 'muting_notifications': # Boolean denoting wheter the logged-in user has muted notifications
                                 # related to the specified user